umbraco/UmbracoDocs/Extending/Key-Vault/index.md

 ### Create a System Assigned Managed Identity

-To begin we first need to create a Managed Identity for your Azure Web App.
-This enables us to grant granualr permissions to an identity representing the Web App.
+To begin we first need to create a **Managed Identity** for the Azure Web App.
+This enables us to grant granular permissions to an identity representing the Web App.

 Head to your Azure Web App and find **Idenitiy** under **Settings**: